Prakash2403/Blog/README.md

 5. Automatic title image resizing.
 6. Disqus support.
 7. Draft option for posts which are not completed yet.
+8. Fuzzy search powered by elasticsearch.

 ## Features to add
 1. Auto-completion using jQuery autocomplete and elasticsearch completion suggester.
-2. Spell checking for input search query and returning appropriate response using elasticsearch term suggester.
-3. Personal commenting engine.
+2. Personal commenting engine.
-4. HTTPS support.

 ## HOW TO RUN